Zachinquarantine/airband-app/CONTRIBUTING.md

 # To App Users
-If you find a bug, [open an issue using the "Bug" template](https://github.com/Zachinquarantine/airband-app/issues/new).
-To make a feature request, [open an issue using the "Feature Request" template](https://github.com/Zachinquarantine/airband-app/issues/new).
+If you find a bug, [open an issue using the "Bug" template](https://github.com/Zachinquarantine/airband-app/issues/new) To make a feature request, [open an issue using the "Feature Request" template](https://github.com/Zachinquarantine/airband-app/issues/new).

+# To Contributors
+We use the [All Contributors](https://allcontributors.org) bot to track project contributors, [here](https://allcontributors.org/docs/en/bot/usage)'s a guide on how to use it.